al1brn/geonodes/README.md

 ```

 The optional **name** argument is used to create a Group Input socket.
+The initialization value is used as default value.
 The code below creates four group input sockets:

 <img src="doc/images/group_inputs_1.png" class="center">

 ``` python
 # The following instructions create the corresponding input nodes